 New York's CHPlus program also coordinates with the WIC program, a program to improve the nutrition and health of women, infants and children.
-[Applicants to the CHPlus program can also apply to WIC using the Access NY Health Care application.]

 Coordination with the Title V program also exists.
 CHPlus staff works with Department staff responsible for Title V programs and with the Child Health Services Block Grant Advisory Council on programmatic issues.
 Many Title V grantees are facilitated enrollers assisting families in completing applications for health insurance.
 On the local level, many Title V programs promote CHPlus to their clients and communities.
 For example: